Want to learn more?

 More predictive outcomes

-Our decision-making model recognises the complexity of humans, capturing both Type 1 and Type 2 processing.
+Our decision-making model recognises the complexity of people, capturing both Type 1 and Type 2 processing.

 Behavioural science is embedded in everything we do at Kantar.
-We apply it across the qualitative, quantitative and consulting work we do, with projective techniques in NeedScope, cognitive interviewing in qualitative research, and intuitive associations to measure brand performance.
+We apply our theory across the qualitative, quantitative and consulting work we do, with projective techniques in NeedScope, cognitive interviewing in qualitative research, facial coding in ad testing, and intuitive associations to measure brand performance and improve marketing impact.
 It is built into our methods, solutions and toolkits to enhance the insights they bring.

 Central to our approach is a proprietary model of decision-making that acknowledges that humans don’t make decisions in a vacuum.
 Providing a real-world perspective, it considers not only memory and habits, but also context, accounting for motivational, situational and cognitive factors.
 Our model features a unique ‘feeling of rightness’ element – a mental calibration of the fitness of a product or service to the moment.
 Backed by the latest neuroscience, our decision-making model captures a more complete picture of human processing.